-It is widely accepted that at low energies the physics of the fundamental particles can be adequately described by effective field theories (EFTs), with the Standard Model being its leading order approximation [1].
-Gravitation can also be included in this framework by considering the effective Lagrangian of metric fields interacting with matter fields [2, 3].
-Within this approach the metric field is represented as the Minkowski background plus the graviton field and the cosmological constant is usually set equal to zero, see, e.g., Ref.
+It is widely accepted that at low energies the physics of the fundamental particles can be adequately described by effective field theories (EFTs), with the Standard Model being its leading-order approximation [1].
+Gravitation can also be included in this framework by considering the effective Lagrangian of metric fields interacting with matter fields [2,3].
+Within this approach, the metric field is represented as the Minkowski background plus the graviton field, and the cosmological constant is usually set equal to zero; see, e.g., Ref.
 [4].
-For a non-vanishing cosmological constant term Λ the graviton propagator has a pole corresponding to a massive ghost mode [5].
-As the cosmological constant term is not suppressed by any symmetry of the effective theory, setting it to zero does not solve the problem, because the radiative corrections re-generate the massive ghost [6].
+For a nonvanishing cosmological constant term Λ , the graviton propagator has a pole corresponding to a massive ghost mode [5].
+As the cosmological constant term is not suppressed by any symmetry of the effective theory, setting it to zero does not solve the problem because the radiative corrections regenerate the massive ghost [6].
 It has been shown in Ref.
-[6] that one can represent the cosmological constant as a power series in \hbar and adjust the coefficients of this series such that the unphysical mass of the graviton is cancelled to all orders in the loop expansion.
+[6] that one can represent the cosmological constant as a power series in \hbar and adjust the coefficients of this series such that the unphysical mass of the graviton is canceled to all orders in the loop expansion.
 Thus, to take into account a cosmological constant term other than obtained in Ref.
-[6] it is necessary to consider an EFT in a curved background field.
+[6], it is necessary to consider an EFT in a curved background field.
 As shown in Ref.
-[7] by imposing the equations of motion with respect to the non-trivial background graviton field, the mass term of the graviton is removed at tree level.
-A systematic study of the issue by including the quantum corrections requires an EFT on a curved background metric which, to the best of our knowledge, is not available yet.
+[7] by imposing the equations of motion with respect to the nontrivial background graviton field, the mass term of the graviton is removed at tree level.
+A systematic study of the issue by including the quantum corrections requires an EFT on a curved background metric, which, to the best of our knowledge, is not available yet.

-The accelerating expansion of the universe (see, e.g., Ref.
+The accelerating expansion of the Universe (see, e.g., Ref.
 [8] and references therein) leaves us with a huge discrepancy between the measured small value of the effective cosmological constant and its theoretical estimation [9].
-In our opinion if there exists any condition that uniquely fixes the value of the cosmological constant, then it is most natural to expect that it must be imposed by demanding that the energy of the physical vacuum state of the theory describing the universe is exactly zero.
-In our recent work [10] we calculated two-loop order contributions of a scalar and vector fields to the vacuum expectation value of the full four-momentum in a simplified version of the Abelian model with spontaneous symmetry breaking, considered also in Ref.
+In our opinion, if there exists any condition that uniquely fixes the value of the cosmological constant, then it is most natural to expect that it must be imposed by demanding that the energy of the physical vacuum state of the theory describing the Universe is exactly zero.
+In our recent work [10], we calculated two-loop order contributions of a scalar and vector fields to the vacuum expectation value of the full 4-momentum in a simplified version of the Abelian model with spontaneous symmetry breaking, considered also in Ref.
 [6].
-We found that as a result of a non-trivial cancellation between different diagrams the requirement of vanishing vacuum energy leads to consistency conditions of the considered EFT, first obtained in Ref.
+We found that as a result of a nontrivial cancellation between different diagrams the requirement of vanishing vacuum energy leads to consistency conditions of the considered EFT, first obtained in Ref.
 [6].
-In the current work we extend this two-loop analysis and calculate the contributions from fermions.
-For the energy-momentum tensor of the gravitational field we use the definition of the energy-momentum pseudotensor and the full four-momentum given in the classic textbook by Landau and Lifshitz [11].
+In the current work, we extend this two-loop analysis and calculate the contributions from fermions.